Skip to main content

 • These symptoms usually occur within the first few days of illness

 • Many people recover without needing special treatment, but in some people, COVID-19 becomes severe, often days into their symptoms.
-This is more likely if you have a high-risk factor
+This is more likely in people with a high-risk factor

 covid-19-Icons